Malcev Completions, Hodge Theory, and Motives: The unipotent isomorphism criterion

-We prove \nref{Thm.}{thm:U1} by constructing $U\simeq \varphi_*\bm1$ in $\Ind\clg{T}$ (\nref{Section}{subsec:U} and \nref{Prop.}{prop:characterisationU}) and $W\simeq f_*\bm1$ in $\Ind\clg{M}$ (\nref{Section}{subsec:W} and \nref{Prop.}{prop:characterisationW}) as well as an isomorphism $B^*W\simeq U$ (\nref{Prop.}{prop:realisation}).
+We prove \nref{Thm.}{thm:U1} by constructing $U\simeq \varphi_*\bm1$ in $\Ind\clg{T}$ (\nref{Section}{subsec:U} and \nref{Prop.}{prop:characterizationU}) and $W\simeq f_*\bm1$ in $\Ind\clg{M}$ (\nref{Section}{subsec:W} and \nref{Prop.}{prop:characterizationW}) as well as an isomorphism $B^*W\simeq U$ (\nref{Prop.}{prop:realization}).
 After all of that, we only have to check some compatibilities, which we do in \nref{Section}{sec:unipotent-proof}.